kibuchijw/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * For multiples of three, it prints Fizz
 * For multiples of five, it prints Buzz
 * For multiples of both three and five, it prints FizzBuzz

+### Smile in the mirror

+* Program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase(`z` in lowercase and `Y` in uppercase), not followed by a new line